• Explore. Learn. Thrive. Fastlane Media Network

 5. Offer great deals and discounts

 Most online shoppers often prioritize price before deciding to purchase.
 You should consider offering incentives such as discounts or end-of-season sales to make clients feel like they are getting deals out of their purchases and create a sense of urgency.
-Motivate them further to act quickly by including deadlines or indicating that your offers are on a first-come-first-served basis.
-However, it is worth noting that low prices often showcase low quality in the customer's mind, so before offering incentives, determine how your target audience feels about your products and services.
+Motivate them to act quickly by including deadlines or indicating that your offers are on a first-come-first-served basis.
+However, it is worth noting that low prices often showcase low quality in the customer’s mind, so before offering incentives, determine how your target audience feels about your products and services.
 This ensures that any changes in prices drive the desired market behavior.
-Temu can serve as a great example by regularly offering lightning deals on its products, ensuring that shoppers receive the best possible prices without compromising on quality.
+Temu can serve as a great example by regularly offering lightning deals on its products, ensuring shoppers receive the best possible prices without compromising quality.

 6. Develop a solid email marketing strategy